cakephp/docs/en/development/routing.rst

 application's routes.php file.

-This will cause CakePHP to serve errors, when users try to visit urls that would normally be provided by CakePHP, and are have not been connected explicitly.
+This will cause CakePHP to serve errors, when users try to visit urls that would normally be provided by CakePHP but have not been connected explicitly.

 Custom Route classes